dextrorsal/D3X7-ALGO/TESTING.md

 ## Test Overview 📊

-Our test suite is divided into two main categories:
+Our test suite is divided into two main categories, aligned with our modular monolith architecture:

 ### 1. Critical Tests (src/critical_tests/)
 These tests focus on core functionality that must never break: